There's A Feast For Foodies In Northumberland

-First up, in terms of the calendar, is the Berwick Food and Beer Festival.
-This year (2021) the festival takes place on the 4th and 5th September and is now in its 14th year.
+First up, in terms of the calendar, is the Berwick Food and Beer Festival in September annually..
 It really is a must for those who enjoy good, traditional, wholesome food and beer… so that’s everyone then surely?!

 The festival usually has a huge range of stands and stalls promoting the finest local produce and beers, and there really is something for everyone with kids able to enjoy activities like cake decorating and pizza making.
 Note that there may be some restrictions this year due to the pandemic.
 Entrance prices tend to be only a few pounds and even if food isn’t your obsession, it’s worth a visit to enjoy the ambience and surroundings of this traditional market town, the northernmost town in England.

 Another festival to add to your foodie calendar is the Alnwick Food Festival.
-In 2021 the festival will hopefully return after being cancelled in 2020 due to the pandemic.
 The festival is a showcase for local food producers and food from all over the region.
 From chillies to chutneys and seafood to scones, some of the finest Northumbrian food (and drink!) is made available to sample and if all goes to plan you may even spot a celebrity chef or two, Jean-Christophe Novelli having been a regular attendee in the past.

 It’s not just festivals though that make Northumberland a popular gourmet destination.
 Along the seemingly endless coastline you can sample the finest freshly caught seafood whether that be at a traditional Fish and Chip shop or somewhere more sophisticated like The Potted Lobster at Bamburgh.
 In fact in many of the regions best eateries, many of which are listed here, you will find many fish and seafood dishes on the menu such as mussels, oysters, prawns, local crab, lobster and kippers as well as some less well known species such as gurnard, pollock, sand dab and other varieties of flatfish that are plentiful off the Northumberland coast.